-Figure 1 (left) represents the London villages we currently focus on.
+Figure 1 (in the left hand column) represents the London villages we currently focus on.

-Figure 2 (below) shows the total spend on residential property in our focus areas as well as the number of transactions by year.
+Figure 2 (below) shows the total spend in our focus areas, and the number of transactions by year.
 2014 is a part year with data through March.

+The total spend of £6.4bn in 2013 is

+Figure 2:

-Looking at Figure 2 we can see that the total spend of £6.4bn in 2013 is only 20% greater than the total spend of £5.3bn in each of the years 2006 and 2007.
-In fact 2006, 2007 and 2013 are almost equivalent in inflation-adjusted terms.
+only 20% greater than the total spend of £5.3bn in each of the years 2006 and 2007.
+In fact 2006/7 and 2013 are almost equivalent in inflation-adjusted terms.
 So, why have prices nearly doubled over this period?
-The simple answer is because people do not want or need to sell while prices keep rising and the carry cost is low.
+The simple answer is because people do not want to sell while prices keep rising and the carry cost is low.

-An environment of super low interest rates, strong rental demand (due to high property prices and transaction costs), high transaction taxes and relative safe haven status have combined to limit supply and fuelled an upwards price spiral.
+An environment of super low interest rates, strong rental demand (due to rising property prices and high transaction costs), high transaction taxes, and relative safe haven status means we created an upwards price spiral.
+These conditions need to continue to maintain the spiral.
+We will debate whether they will or not in further issues and also on our blog www. bpblog.co.uk.